BossEmma/WebWarp/README.md

 WebView Integration: Seamlessly embed your website within the Android application using WebView, ensuring a native app-like experience for users.

 Customization Options: Modify the APK to suit your needs by leveraging apktool's decompilation and editing capabilities.
-Customize app icons, splash screens, permissions, and more.
+Customize app icons and splash screens

 Automated Workflow: Streamline the conversion process with our Python script, automating the steps of decompilation, editing, and compilation for a hassle-free experience.